 This is a simple exercise and anyone can do it effectively with proper form.
-But the great thing about using cables is that they keep constant tension on the muscle and this is necessary for muscle hypertrophy.
+But the great thing about using cables is that they keep constant tension on the muscle and this is a necessary component of muscle hypertrophy.

 In This Exercise:

-- Target Muscle Group: Hamstrings, Gluteus Maximus
+- Target Muscle Group: Glutes

 - Type: Strength

 - Difficulty: Beginner

 The cable pull through (with rope) engages many muscles of the lower body.
 Here are the main muscles involved.